yuayixio/webDeploymentCICD/README.md

     - deploy
 ```

 We will just name the job running on that stage "deploy" too.
 Therefore, we need to declare on which stage it is running on as well as defining it's tasks below.
-The Runner then will go through the script from top to bottom and execute all steps sequentally, such as you'd use the terminal to manually insert your commands
+The Runner then will go through the script from top to bottom and execute all steps sequentally.

 ```yaml
 deploy:
     stage: deploy
     script:
 ```

+#### Install packages

 First, we need to do install **rsync**, which is a service later used to copy the files to the target server and **ssh agent**, our ssh connection service